 Influence on Climate: The Himalayas protect the Indo-Gangetic plain from the bitterly cold winds which blow from Central Asia and Tibet during winter.
 It compels the rain-bearing winds blowing from the sea in the south to shed all their load of rain on the Northern Plain.

-Flora and Fauna: The slopes of these mountains are forested and have in them valuable resources of timber and other useful products.
+Flora and Fauna: The slopes of these mountains are forested and have valuable resources of timber and other useful products.
 These forests also provide shelter to a wide variety of wildlife which is rarely seen anywhere else.

 Mineral Resources: The Himalayas have commercially valuable minerals such as copper, lead, zinc, bismuth, antimony, nickel, cobalt and tungsten.
 They are also the storehouse of precious and semi-precious stones.
 Coal and petroleum are the other mineral fuels found in this region.

-Tourist Abode: When the neighbouring lands are suffering from scorching heat in summer, the lower and upper range of Himalayas, because of their height, enjoy a cool and pleasant climate thus attracting a large number of tourists during spring and summer seasons.
+Tourist Abode: When the neighbouring lands are suffering from scorching heat in summer, the lower and upper range of the Himalayas, because of their height, enjoy a cool and pleasant climate thus attracting a large number of tourists during the spring and summer seasons.

 The document Indian Geography: Size & Location- 2 Notes | Study Geography for UPSC CSE - UPSC is a part of the UPSC Course Geography for UPSC CSE.